Fastcode/VisualMesh/readme/inference.md

 # Inference
-The c++ inference engine is split into two main components, the mesh components and the engine components.
+The C++ inference engine is split into two main components, the mesh components and the engine components.
 The mesh components are for building up a visual mesh object based on the position of the observation plane relative to the camera.
 The engines take these mesh objects and run projection and inference code on them.

 ## Exporting to YAML
-If you have trained a network and wish to output it the a yaml format that most of the examples use you can use the export function.
+If you have trained a network and wish to output it to a YAML format that most of the examples use you can use the export function.
 ```sh
 ./mesh.py export <path/to/output>
 ```
-This will create a yaml file with the weights and network in it ready for use.
+This will create a YAML file with the weights of the network in it ready for use.

 ## Mesh
 The mesh objects generate a single look up table of the entire graph.